davecb/Play-it-Again-Sam/scripts/perf2Seconds.md

 # mkLoadTestFiles(1)
 perf2seconds - report 1-second samples
 ## SYNOPSIS
-Usage: perf2seconds file |-
+Usage: perf2seconds file

 ## DESCRIPTION
-This program reads a journal/file from runLoadsTest and creates a file with the values averages ove a one-second sample period.
+This program reads a journal/file from runLoadTest and creates a file with the values averages over a one-second sample period.
 The url and all subsequent field are replaces with a TPS field.

 ## FILES